Loading...

 • How many visits you need

-Whether you opt for a Nutritionist or Dietitian
+Whether you opt for a nutritionist or dietitian

 As they are not qualified to give nutritional advice concerning certain medical conditions, nutritionists are the cheapest option to access, starting at around $50.
 But if you are just looking to feel healthier in your day-to-day life, then a nutritionist is a suitable option.